Anger and Mental Health

 - shaking or trembling

 The ability to reflect upon and recognize these effects is crucial.
-It gives you the change to think about how you want to react in a situation before doing anything.
+It allows you to think about how you want to react before doing anything.
 While it will be challenging at first, this practice of self-awareness will become easier over time.

 Controlling Anger in the Long-Term

-By thinking about your anger when you aren’t angry, you can aid yourself and begin to control the emotion in the moment.
-Ways to do this include learning your anger triggers, examining your thought patterns, and evolving your communication skills.
-Find the patterns that lead to your explosive habits in order to diffuse the situation.
+By thinking about your anger when you aren’t, you can aid yourself and begin to control the emotion in the moment.
+This includes learning your anger triggers, examining your thought patterns, and evolving your communication skills.
+Find the patterns that lead to your explosive habits to diffuse the situation.
 Replace the language of your thoughts from “hard absolutes” to softer terms.
 Look at the ways you communicate (or don’t) and see where you can improve.
-Sometimes we get angry over outcomes when it turns out we weren’t specific with what we wanted those outcomes to be.
+Sometimes, we get angry over outcomes when it turns out we weren’t specific about what we wanted them to be.

 Also, remember to take care of yourself.
-Our moods and reactions tend to intensify and spiral when we aren’t taking care of ourselves.
+Our moods and reactions tend to intensify and spiral when we don’t care for ourselves.
 Avoid drugs and alcohol.
 Be more active.
 Eat fresh fruits and vegetables.
 Get enough good sleep.
 Develop how you handle stress and build emotional resilience.
-Sometimes the thing we end up angry about isn’t actually what we are upset or hurt over.
-Being of a clear mind can help us identify how we got to this point.
-Plus making sure to take care of ourselves can help us build our coping toolbox and help us through those harder times.
+Sometimes, the thing we end up angry about isn’t actually what we are upset or hurt over.
+Having a clear mind can help us identify how we got to this point.
+Plus, taking care of ourselves can help us build our coping toolbox and help us through those harder times.

 Managing Anger with CPA

-Cristina Panaccione and Associates has two locations in the South Hills and one office in Robinson Township.
-We are currently accepting a limited number of new patients, so check out our videos to learn more about how we can help teach you the skills to cope with anger.
+Cristina Panaccione and Associates has locations in the South Hills and Robinson Township.
+We are currently accepting a limited number of new patients, so Check out our services pages to learn more about how we can help teach you the skills to cope with anger.

 For the past 20 years, Scott has been providing a safe and supportive environment where people feel comfortable talking about their depression, fears, stresses, and hopes for life.
 Having a collaborative relationship with clients is important to him.
 Scott brings hope and knowledge into his sessions and provides psycho-education to aid in the effectiveness of therapy.
 He works with clients coping with issues such as, but not limited to anxiety, trauma, depression, partner-relational issues & phase of life transitions.
 My experience entails couples, adolescent, family and adult counseling.
 He is certified in Chemical Dependency Counseling, ASIST Suicide Intervention, Crisis Intervention Stress Management, and Comprehensive Crisis Management.
 He has earned his Master’s Degree in Counseling Education from the University of Pittsburgh and a Bachelor’s of Science in Christian Counseling from Fort Wayne Bible College.